 Medical Receptionist Certificate: Program Summary

 Learn about medical receptionist certificate programs.
-Get information on job skills, coursework, employment growth and salary to make an informed decision about your education.
+Get information on job skills, coursework and continuing education options in addition to employment growth and salary for these professionals.

 Applicants must have high school diplomas or GEDs for admission.
 Certain coursework in these programs could also require certification in CPR (cardiopulmonary resuscitation) and first aid.

 Candidates in this program learn through coursework and hands-on applications.
-Externships or internships provide students with real-time experiences working in medical settings.
 Topics of study may include:

 - Medical office procedures

 - Records management and data entry

 - Medical transcription

 - Hospital administrative policies

 Employment Outlook and Salary Info